Blizarre/marache.net/content/post/new-lost-n-phoned.md

 {{< figure src="/img/lostnphoned.png" title="Screenshot of the application" >}}

-THe application is available on the [Play store](https://play.google.com/store/apps/details?id=com.smfandroid.smsbeacon), and the source code is on [Github](https://github.com/Blizarre/SMSBeacon).
+The application is available on the [Play store](https://play.google.com/store/apps/details?id=com.smfandroid.smsbeacon), and the source code is on [Github](https://github.com/Blizarre/SMSBeacon).